ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 The first is that some day HTML might get a tag with the same name as ours.
 I pray every night before bed that WHATWG will give us `<icon>`, but if WHATWG doesn't it's still possible some other developer will.
 Either way there's risk of a collision and that brings us to the second consideration: prefixing.

-Although these aren't technically Custom Elements at this point, you'll want to follow the spec and use a prefix for your custom tags.
+Although these aren't technically Custom Elements at this point, you'll want to follow that spec by using a prefix for your custom tags.
 At Avalara we use `s-` as our prefix.
 The `s` is short for Skylab, which is the name of our design system, but it also means:
 * **s**tandards - we always go for standards until we actually need to bring in a dependency
 * **s**emantic - tags with attributes are much more semantic than `div` with classes
 * **s**mall - basic HTML and CSS can take you very far without the overhead of something like React